OpenLXP/openlxp-xss/README.md

       *Registry for Maintaining and Managing the Mapping of Schemas*
       - `Source Schema` Select source term set file from drop-down
       - `Target Schema` Select Target term set from drop-down to be mapped to
-      - `Schema Mapping File` Upload the Schema Mapping file to be referenced for mapping in the required format
+      - `Schema Mapping File` Upload the Schema Mapping file to be referenced for mapping in the required format(JSON)
       - `Status` Select if the Schema Mapping is Published or Retired

+Note :  On uploading the Schema Mapping File in the required format to the transformation ledger, this triggers the process of adding the mapping for the corresponding term values.

 4. **Add Term set:**